 Center for Environmental Justice and Sustainability

 You can access all of the clubs on campus on CONNECT SU.
 It's an online platform that will help you find the right club for you.
-Find the club that you're interested in an join!
-It's as simple as that.
+Find the club that you're interested in and join!

 The Seattle University Cycling Club began in 2011 and has grown into a community of bike riders and cyclists, welcoming to all types of riding and all skill levels.
 We take part in casual riding and racing throughout the school year.
 SUCC is founded on a common love of bikes and enjoying time spent on two wheels.